 Submissions due: October 24 2017

 However, we also see communities attempting to protest and resist the imposed policies and procedures; people gather to welcome refugees, finding ways to alleviate the consequences of their treatment.
-Citizens endeavour to deal with those in detention centres as human beings and communicate their stories to the wider community.
+Citizens endeavor to humanise those in detention centres and bring their stories to the wider communities.

 We invite stories about community initiatives working with refugees and asylum seekers: What is effective and what are the pressures and pitfalls, as well as the strategies?
+What community groups are pushing for systemic change and what kind of effect are they having?
 Where are refugees and asylum seekers being welcomed into the community, so that we can share these experiences?
-And what happens once people have been granted an Australian visa?
-What opportunities and community supports are available and how do they operate and sustain themselves?
+And what happens once people have been granted an Australian visa - what opportunities and community supports are available and how do they operate and sustain themselves?